exonum/exonum-doc/src/advanced/node-management.md

 - **address**: string
   Address of the peer.
 - **public_key**: PublicKey
-  Public key of the peer.
+  Public key of the connected peer.

 ### OutgoingConnectionState